 Have you ever wanted to host a big game sports book at your own home?
 As a native Nevadan, I always like to add a little gambling to my football parties.
 I’m not sure why, exactly.
 There’s just something fun about losing three different bets immediately because somehow the Giants forced Tom Brady into a safety in the first drive of the game.
 Of course, you don’t have to gamble with money.
 Some people have it, some people don’t, you know which one you and your friends are.
 You can also gamble with drinks, food, pride, or you know, whatever else you can come up with.
 We personally choose money or beer, depending on who we’ve invited, but to each their own.

 This year I’m not hosting a Super Bowl party, as I’m living in a tiny, dark rental house for one more month.
 But, my friends did ask me to bring some Vegas type games with me.
 Since I don’t have to cook, I should have plenty of time – oh wait!
 I’m a frenzied hostess!
 It’s tax season and I’m a bookkeeper.
 I have NO time for anything (including this – which is why it’s late this week!).
 But, I said I’d do it, so here we go.
 Enjoy my ideas for making your own big games sports book, and please, don’t feel like it should take all day.
+You need time to cook up something for each team’s city too!

 Big Game Sports Book Ideas